Harnessing the Power of Content Marketing for Small Businesses

 How to Get Started with Content (Even If You’re Time-Poor)

-Post Weekly or Bi-Weekly – consistency matters more than frequency
+Post Weekly or Bi-Weekly—consistency matters more than frequency.

 When It’s Time to Call in a Partner

-You’re too busy to post consistently
+You’re too busy to post consistently.

-Your website hasn’t been updated in months
+Your website hasn’t been updated recently.

 Final Thoughts: Content Is an Asset, Not a Chore